MaxVRAM/server-dev/ha-mqtt-1wire/README.md

 ### Prerequisites
 * Home Assistant (HA) Server running on a system within your local network (I'm running HA on a Pi 4 using [hass.io](https://www.home-assistant.io/hassio/))
-* A separate Raspberry Pi running some form of Debian distro (I'm using a Pi Zero W running [Raspberry Pi OS Lite](https://www.raspberrypi.org/downloads/raspberry-pi-os/))
+* A separate Raspberry Pi running some form Raspberry Pi OS (I'm using a Pi Zero W running [Raspberry Pi OS Lite](https://www.raspberrypi.org/downloads/raspberry-pi-os/))
 * A 1-Wire sensor (like [this](https://www.littlebird.com.au/products/1-wire-digital-temperature-sensor-for-raspberry-pi-assembled-1m "1-wire temperature sensor") super convenient one from [Little Bird Electronics](https://www.littlebird.com.au/) (Australia), pictured above)

 > Apart from the above we're going to build this from scratch.
 You'll just need sudo/admin access on these systems.